oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/3-create-and-connect-to-an-oci-compute-instance/create-and-connect-to-an-oci-compute-instance.md

-# Create and an OCI Compute Instance and establish a connection
+# Create and connect to an OCI Compute Instance

 ## Introduction

 We will setup the demo to run from a OCI Compute Instance (aka VM).
 We will configure this Compute Instance as a "server" which will be sending real-time updates to the demo web client.
 The client will then visualize these updates.
+After creating the Compute Instance we will connect to it using SSH.

 ### Objectives